AMalkov-Quest/Riurik/README.markdown

 <a name="README">[Riurik](https://github.com/andrew-malkov/Riurik)</a> - acceptance testing framework for web applications
 =======
-Riurik is a wiki web server that allows to make, organize, and run test scripts.
-Riurik aims to simplify the process of integration testing web applications.
+Riurik is a wiki web server that allows to make, organize, and run selenium free, pure javascript test scripts.
+Riurik aims to simplify the process of UI, functional and integration testing web applications.
+A web browser - the only thing that you need for this.
 It's written in Javascript and Python using jQuery, Qunit, Django, heavily influenced by, and borrows the best parts of Fitnesse.

-Using Riurik you can create pure javascript, selenium free acceptence tests for you web application.
-A web browser - the only thing that you need to do this.
+### Quick start

-### Example!
+### Example

-module('demo');

     asyncTest('create suite button', function() {
       $.when(frame.go('riurik-inner-tests')).then(function() {